Is There a Comma Before and After “Indeed”?

 • The benefits including, indeed, the flexible work hours, were impressive.

-Related Post: Do You Put a Comma After "Otherwise"?
+Related Post: Do You Put a Comma After "Therefore"?

 Explanation: When “indeed” is used to add emphasis within a list, it’s typically preceded by a comma and followed by another if it’s not the last item.